nymea/nymea-plugins/gpio/README.md

 # GPIO

-This plugin allowes to control GPIOs on different boards.
+This plugin allows to control GPIOs on different boards.

 ## Raspberry Pi 2/3